- Our College

 - Our Community

 Genazzano FCJ College is inspired by a passion for life, a love of learning and the courage and confidence to lead and serve others.
-This last point of our College Mission Statement is particularly relevant given our College theme for 2018 is ‘Giving Thanks with Grateful Hearts’.
+This last point of our College Mission Statement is particularly relevant given our College theme for 2019 is ‘Gifted with companionship & hope'.
 One of the ways we live out the Mission Statement is involvement in the Companionship Program which provides our students with the opportunity to follow in the footsteps of the Foundress of the Sisters FCJ, Marie Madeleine d’Houët, through providing companionship to those in need.

 It’s no accident that Marie Madeleine d’Houët named her Society of Sisters as ‘The Faithful Companions of Jesus’.
 Inspired by the spirit of Ignatius Loyola, Marie Madeleine wished her Sisters to walk in closest companionship in being faithful to the person and message of Jesus.
 Marie Madeleine’s profound sense of what companionship involved also flowed from an intense spiritual experience she had gazing upon the crucifix.
 Whilst in prayer she heard the words of Jesus from the cross: this “I thirst” of Jesus, Marie Madeleine interpreted as being Jesus’ thirst that the world be won over to the Kingdom of God.
 From the earliest foundation of the Sisters Faithful Companions of Jesus, Companionship also meant being there for those on the borders of society; the orphan, the destitute, the ones not seen as ‘important’ - just as Jesus was.